dribson/painting-datapacker/README.md

 ## Running
-Open command prompt and PowerShell within the folder
+Open command prompt or PowerShell within the folder

 From the folder, you can hold shift and right click, then select Open PowerShell Window Here